profsmith89/ctps/_sources/glossary.md

 **socket:** a software representation of a communication endpoint.
 We bind sockets to a software port number.

+**specification:** a precise description of the task we'd like to done.
+Specifications describe *what* we'd like done, but not necessarily *how* it is done.
+They describe the behavior we would like our algorithm or script to exhibit.

 **standard:** a documented and widely agreed-upon method for doing something.

+**standard input / standard output:** these are the default locations where a script reads input (i.e., via the `input` function in Python) and writes its output (via the print function in most programming languages).
+You can change this default, but often the default is to read and write to the Shell.

 **state:** information that describes the current context.
 A machine keeps state to help it remember what it is doing.